 , clothing and food and beverages.
 The reason for which Italy imports products

 from the energy sector, such as oil, is that it has very few oil deposits.
 Because it also has a strong lack of minerals and metals, it is mandatory for the country to import them in order to manufacture goods.
 The advantages of Italy

 are highly skilled workforce and great amounts of capital in regards to their manufactured foods, but the disadvantage is that it has lack of natural resources for energy and minerals, therefore it has a strong need of importing a majority of these products.

 Import procedures and documents in Italy

 interested in importing goods into Italy

-- - all the products imported by companies must adhere to the local and EU regulations;
+- • all the products imported by companies must adhere to the local and EU regulations;

-- - special licenses must be obtained when importing certain categories of products, such as food;
+- • special licenses must be obtained when importing certain categories of products, such as food;

-- - the products must be accompanied by specific documents which attest their origins;
+- • the products must be accompanied by specific documents which attest their origins;

-- - the products must also be labeled in accordance with the local and EU legislation.
+- • the products must also be labeled in accordance with the local and EU legislation.

 With respect to the documents which must accompany imported products, we mention the following:

-- - the invoice and the documents indicating the provenience of the products;
+- • the invoice and the documents indicating the provenience of the products;

-- - the Single Administrative Document which must be provided for products coming from other EU countries;
+- • the Single Administrative Document which must be provided for products coming from other EU countries;

-- - a summary declaration which must be presented with the Italian Customs authority;
+- • a summary declaration which must be presented with the Italian Customs authority;

-- - other documents and licenses issued for the import of special categories of products.
+- • other documents and licenses issued for the import of special categories of products.

 Exports in Italy

-The main exports of Italy are precision machinery that represents 18 percent of total exports, metals and metal products, worth 13 percent, but also clothing and footwear, motor vehicles, including luxury vehicles, motorcycles and scooters.
+Before the economic crisis, Italy experienced a decrease in the total global trade volumes, but that did not affect the economy that maintained a strong position, being ranked eighth in the world for export volumes.
+Among the exports of Italy we mention precision machinery that represents 18% of total exports, metals and metal products, worth 13%, but also clothing and footwear, motor vehicles, including luxury vehicles, motorcycles and scooters.
 Italy also imports pharmaceuticals and other chemicals, and food.
-Around 56 percent of Italy’s products are exported to other European Union countries, but the most important ones are Germany, France, United States, Switzerland, and Spain.
+Around 56% of Italy’s products are exported to other European Union countries, but also on other continents.

 Export procedures in Italy

 for the products they intend to take abroad.
 They are required to submit a declaration with information about the goods to be exported, which must contain:

-- - the type of products and the amount to be exported;
+- • the type of products and the amount to be exported;

-- - the price and the quantity of the goods;
+- • the price and the quantity of the goods;

-- - the country the goods will be sent to;
+- • the country the goods will be sent to;

 - • information about where the products will be stored;

-- - information about the company exporting the products.
+- • information about the company exporting the products.

 The import and export of goods in and from Italy can be done by road, by railroad, by sea or by air.